-This will give customer a better user experience since their shopping experience is less interrupted.
-Within this collecting method, there are two sub methods that capture cardholder data differently:
+This will give customers a better user experience since their shopping experience is less interrupted.
+Within this collecting method, there are two sub-methods that capture cardholder data differently:

 - Capture full data: All payment information that customers fill in will be stored on the gateway-hosted server

 - Partial data capture: The most important payment info – card number and CVV – will be collected by the server of the payment gateway.
-By capturing fewer payment details, this type of i-frame allows you to fully customize the payment form to meet your UI and UX needs, while still maintain security.
+By capturing fewer payment details, this type of I-frame allows you to fully customize the payment form to meet your UI and UX needs, while still maintaining security.

-Similar to the hosted payment gateway method, merchants collecting card data with the iframe method will use a SAQ A form.
+Similar to the hosted payment gateway method, merchants collecting card data with the iframe method will use an SAQ A form.

 5.3.
 Direct post/ Transparent Redirect form